exploratory-io/book/import/google-bigquery.md

 - Type new table name
 - Click Save button

-To confirm new table, click refresh icon on left hand side dataset tree
+To confirm if new table is created on Google BigQuery, click refresh icon on left hand side dataset tree

 ![](images/google-big-query-tree-refresh.png)